bpatra/personal-blog/_posts/2014-06-01-tools-for-javascript-tdd-with-visual-studio.md

 To illustrate these tools we will use a very simple mockup project and we start its description with the following VisualStudio solution.

-{% include image-caption.html imageurl='/assets/images/legacy-wp-content/2014/05/vssolution.jpg' title="The Visual Studio solution describing the example of this post." caption="The Visual Studio solution describing the example of this post." %}
+{% include image-caption.html imageurl='/assets/images/legacy-wp-content/2014/05/vssolution.jpg' caption="The Visual Studio solution describing the example of this post." %}

 As usual there are two projects: <em>WebApplication1</em>, the core project, containing the app folder with our javascript logic, especially the one that we would like to test: <em>sut.js</em> (for SystemUnderTest).
 There is also the test project, <em>WebApplication1.Tests</em>.
 The file testing the logic contained in <em>sut.js</em> is simply <em>sutTests.js</em>.
 The testing framework Jasmine is added to the solution by referencing the folder <em>lib/jasmine-2.0.0.</em>.